chiyuliu67/db-access-code-generator-client/README.md

 > [**NOTE**]: For tables with no primary key defined, it requires to be either fixed in the database or manually change the generated schemaInfo file to mask the underline key field missing issue before continuing.

 > [**LIMITION**]: This tool currently support the MSSql tables with "auto-generated" primary key column.
-However, the "auto-generated" primary key in Oracle and MySql are not supported yet.
+However, the "auto-generated" primary key in Oracle, MySql, and Postgres have not been fully tested yet.

 #### _GraphQL_